 The fee expressed as a percentage of the cost of the Works will differ for different types of work due to different amounts of effort and engineering input required of the same value of the Works.
 For some types of projects the input can be high relative to the cost of the Works while for other project types the input and corresponding percentage can be lower.
 The fees for a specific type of work can also vary considerably depending on the amount of effort required for a particular project relative to other projects of a similar type.
-However, an appropriate fee for full consultancy services, as set out in Section 3.2 above, should generally lie within the range shown below.
+However, an appropriate fee for full consultancy services, as set out in Section 3.2 above, should generally lie within the range shown below with the middle of the range representing the norm.